darrenbrazas/plant-monitoring-dashboard/README.md

 # Smart Power Plant Monitoring System

 A full-stack real-time monitoring dashboard that simulates industrial sensor data for a nuclear generating station, detects operational anomalies using threshold-based logic, and visualizes live plant conditions in a React dashboard.
-The project is themed around Ontario Power Generation's Darlington Nuclear Generating Station and models the kind of SCADA-adjacent tooling used in real grid operations.

 ---